 Tarahumara Mountain Boas

 Tarahumara boas are without a doubt in my top two of favorite snakes to keep and breed.
 They have great temperament, a compact size, and a beautiful pattern rich with pink and mocha tones.
-I have been holding back some of the exceptional boas that include pink and peach color that when combined with the brown and mocha coloration of their pattern makes for a great looking boa constrictor.
+I have been holding back some of the exceptional boas that include pink and peach color that when combined with the brown and mocha coloration of their pattern makes for a great looking boa sigma.
 I will work with these boas until my end; I am absolutely in love with them.

 Tarahumara boas are found in the high elevations of the Sierra Tarahumara which lie in the northern states of Chihuahua and Sonora Mexico.
-Their habitat is sometimes referred to as “Sky Islands” which is usually fairly high in elevation (4000 ft) Tarahumara boas have the ability to tolerate some cooler temperatures unlike some of their Central and South American cousins.
-The boas have a dark arrow on the head that is pointed to the front, and they tend to have a busy pattern with black to brown coloration with mocha mixed in.
+Their habitat is sometimes referred to as “Sky Islands” which are usually fairly high in elevation (4000 ft).
+Tarahumara boas have the ability to tolerate some cooler temperatures unlike some of their Central and South American cousins.
+These boas have a dark arrow on the head that is pointed to the front, and they tend to have a busy pattern with black to brown coloration with mocha mixed in.
 They have grey and pink background colors that tend to lighten in the evening and night and darken during the day.
 See the included photos.

-If you follow basic guidelines for caring for your boa, then your boa should do well.
+If you follow these basic guidelines for caring for your boa, then your boa should do well.
 Remember to spot clean your boa’s cage at least once and week and disinfect the water dish frequently; this rule applies to most herps in captivity.
-Spend quality time with your boa so you can observe changes in behavior and keep some sort of basic record for feeding and shedding.
-You will be much more likely to enjoy your boa constrictor if you keep it acclimated to being handled.
+Spend quality time with your boa so you can observe changes in behavior and keep some sort of basic records for feeding and shedding.
+You will be more likely to enjoy your boa if you keep it acclimated to being handled.
 You will find the hobby of keeping boas a rewarding one if you know you are doing all you can to keep your pet healthy.
-For more information on keeping boas I recommend Vincent Russo’s book The Complete Boa Constrictor.
+For more information on keeping boas I recommend Vincent Russo’s book The More Complete Boa Constrictor.